Skip to content

 ].filter(Boolean));

-The agent receives valid next actions with reasons instead of scanning the full tools/list.
+The agent receives valid next actions with reasons — no need to scan the full tools/list.

 Embeds — Nested Presenters